Zerella Fresh continues to deliver consistent potato quality with tremendous throughput

 3. The increasingly specific requirements of changing markets

 A third challenge is the increasingly specific market demands of an ever-changing market.
 For example: 10 kg bag has to made up of 60% of a certain category.
 Zerella suffered from inefficiencies in this process and struggled to fill all the specific packages.
 Previously, they had to grade first and then pack manually to meet customers’ needs.
-It’s hard to find staff because already almost all of the city works for them more or less.
+It’s hard to find staff because a lot of people from the nearest city already work for them.
+That’s why it’s important for the grader to do the heavy lifting and be as automated as possible because there are litteraly no more people to find.

 The search for a higher throughput, delivering consistent quality and flexibility